NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 ### Installation using the CloudFormation template
 The CloudFormation template will do the following:
-- Create a role for the Lambda function to use.
+- Create a role for the Lambda functions to use.
 The permissions will be the same as what is outlined in the [Create an AWS Role](#create-an-aws-role) section below.
     **NOTE:** You can provide the ARN of an existing role to use instead of having it create a new one.
-- Create the Lambda function with the Python code provided in this repository.
+- Create two Lambda functions with the Python code provided in this repository.
-- Create an EventBridge rule to trigger the Lambda function.
+- Create an EventBridge rule to trigger the controller Lambda function.
 By default, it will trigger it to run every 15 minutes, although there is a parameter that will allow you to set it to whatever interval you want.
-- Optionally create a CloudWatch alarm that will alert you if the Lambda function fails.
+- Optionally create a CloudWatch alarm that will alert you if the either of the Lambda function fails.
-    - Create a Lambda function to send the CloudWatch alarm alert to an SNS topic.
-This is done so the SNS topic can be in another region since CloudWatch doesn't support doing that natively.
+    - Optionally create a Lambda function to send the CloudWatch alarm alert to an SNS topic.
+This is needed if the SNS topic resides in another region since CloudWatch doesn't support doing that natively.
-    - Create a role for the CloudWatch alarm so it can invoke a Lambda function. **NOTE:** You can provide the ARN of an existing role to use instead of having it create a new one.
+    - Optionally Create a role for the CloudWatch alarm so it can invoke above mentioned Lambda function. **NOTE:** You can provide the ARN of an existing role to use instead of having it create a new one.
 The only permission in this role is to allow it to invoke the Lambda function created above.
 - Optionally create a VPC Endpoints for the SNS, Secrets Manager, CloudWatch and/or S3 AWS services.

 To install the program using the CloudFormation template, you will need to do the following: